watterott/SilentStepStick/docs/FAQ.md

 Because the motor voltage VM is a strong power supply with a high voltage, also ensure that there cannot occur voltage spikes on power up.
 See [Pololu: Understanding Destructive LC Voltage Spikes](https://www.pololu.com/docs/0J16/all).

-#### Power off

-**SilentStepSticks with variable 3-5V logic voltage:**
-The logic voltage VIO should turned off at first and then the motor voltage VM, because the internal logic of the TMC2xxx driver is powered from VM.

-**SilentStepSticks with 5V logic voltage:**
-There is no special power off sequence needed.
-If the SilentStepStick is only powered with 5V then a current can flow backwards to VM.
-In this case no loads should be on VM (<=4V), because the current will be drawn from the logic supply.

 If the motor is running/moving, then it is not allowed to switch off the power supply.
 Always make sure that the motor stands still on shutting down, otherwise the TMC2xxx driver can get damaged.
 An **emergency stop** can be realized, when the EN/CFG6 pin is set to VIO (high).
 This will switch off all power drivers and will put the motor into freewheeling.
 See also: [SilentStepStick Protector with flyback diodes](https://github.com/watterott/SilentStepStick#shop)